 - The chocolate won’t melt: One trick for successful truffles is to chop the chocolate into very small pieces.
 The finer the chocolate chunks, the quicker they’ll melt.
 Additionally, the chocolate might not melt because the cream is not hot enough.
 Make sure it is simmering warm before pouring over the chocolate.
 If the chocolate still isn’t melting, place the heat-proof bowl over a pot of 1 inch of simmering water and stir until melted.
 I usually do this.

-- The ganache won’t thicken: Make sure you are using pure chocolate, not chocolate chips, and heavy cream.
+- The ganache won’t thicken: Make sure you are using quality chocolate, not chocolate chips, and heavy cream.
 You can also pour the mixture into a shallow dish so it thickens quicker.
 And finally, keep it in the refrigerator until thickened.

 - The chocolate is greasy and separating: If the truffle mixture is greasy or separating, the heavy cream was too hot.